 The visitor experience spans about 13-acres and is comprised of the Conservatory building, The Scotts Miracle-Gro Foundation Children’s Garden and the Grand Mallway.
 The experience consists of botanical biomes, lush gardens, special horticulture and art exhibitions, and seasonal offerings.
 A collection of glass works by artist Dale Chihuly is also on display and included with admission.

 The Scotts Miracle-Gro Company Community Garden Campus is a sprawling 4-acre garden adjacent to the visitor experience that encompasses an apiary, rose pavilion, berry house and 40 community garden plots as well as, a demonstration kitchen and Live-Fire Cooking Theater.
 This area is open to the public at no charge from dawn until dusk.

-Seasonal exhibitions currently include Orchids, and family favorites Blooms & Butterflies, Topiaries at the Conservatory and Conservatory Aglow.
-The Conservatory hosts special, temporary exhibitions by national and international artists each year.
+Annual exhibitions currently include the Paul Busse Garden Railway, Orchids and family favorite Blooms & Butterflies.
+Seasonal exhibitions include Harvest Blooms and Pumpkins Aglow in the fall and Holiday Blooms and Conservatory Aglow during the holidays.
+Additionally, the Conservatory hosts special, temporary exhibitions by national and international artists each year.

 A variety of special events and activities are available throughout the year, as well as, a full menu of classes, workshops and camps focusing on gardening, cooking, fine art and wellness.

 With its natural surroundings, both indoors and out, the Conservatory serves as a premier venue for special events and corporate gatherings.